Who We Are

 If Midnight Sun has a shape, it is a circle...

-We are a growing collective of kin whose ears are turned toward the Earth as our most vital creative ally.
+We are a collective of kin whose ears are turned toward the Earth as it speaks.

 Origins